 Mental Health Disorders That Are Common Among Students

+“Mental health issues can be caused by a combination of biological, psychological and environmental factors, and can have a minor or major impact on a person’s thoughts, feelings and behaviors,” explains Christina L. Gmyr, LMHC, NCC.
 Students with mental health issues seem to multiply these days.
 The common disorders identified in students at school are as follows: autism spectrum disorder, depression, attention deficit hyperactivity disorder, attention deficit disorder, anxiety, obsessive-compulsive disorder, eating disorders, conduct disorder and even substance abuse.

 Since there is an alarming number of students having either of the disorder mentioned above, most schools have already elicited the help of counselors and therapist to understand these particular students.
 And as for the teachers, they also need a special kind of lesson plan to instill learning into these kids.